Extinct means there are no more left of a group of the same animal or plant.

 People try to change things so the numbers get bigger.

 'Threatened' is the term used for species that are in the Critically Endangered, Endangered and Vulnerable categories (list is below).
-The International Union for the Conservation of Nature and Natural Resources (IUCN) publishes a Red List of Threatened Species every four years, and 2014 marks its 50th year.
+The International Union for the Conservation of Nature and Natural Resources (IUCN) publishes a Red List of Threatened Species every four years, and 2014 was its 50th year.

 The IUCN is a group of organisations and scientific experts that work for the protection of sustainable (able to be maintained) living resources.
 It is considered to be the best authority about the status of living things on the planet.